afrocodershub/webdev-course/tutorials/personal_site.md

 # LEARNING TO CRAWL
 ## BEGINNING HTML AND CSS

-Okay so what are we doing here now, why are you here today.
+Okay so what are we doing here now , why are you here today ?.
 Let me guess, you want to be a **web developer** !!.
 Wow that's great news.
 I assure you that, you are at the right place and you will do just fine with the **Afro Coders Hub** family.